code-snipes/fls-wsl-siteconnect/README.md

 Use the ```Windows Terminal``` which you installed before.
 [Check the Prerequisites.](#prerequsites)

 [BACK](#Deployment-Steps)
-# Create a work Folder
+# Create a Distribution work Folder

 Create the following folder on your C Drive:
 ```bach